pallosp/conic_research_sympy/docs/api.md

 Computes the ideal points of a conic section.

+Returns two points.
+Special cases:
-Always returns two points.
-For parabolas these are the same point.
+ - For parabolas these are the same point.
-For ellipses these are the complex conjugates of each other.
+ - For ellipses these are the complex conjugates of each other.
+ - For symbolic conics returns an unevaluated `sympy.Function`.

 <a id="distance"></a>